zxbass/convenienc/README.md

 just copy it in your project, modify as you will and use, no need to link anything.

 ### Impornant note
-NON SUPPOSED TO BE USED IN PRODUCTION SITUATION!
-USE AT YOUR OWN RISK, NO WARRANTY WHATSOEVER!
+NOT INTENDED FOR PRODUCTION USE!
+NO WARRANTY PROVIDED, USE AT YOUR OWN RISK!

 ### Header files
 in development